ml-explore/mlx-examples/lora/README.md

 python convert.py --hf-path <hf_repo> -q
 ```

-For example the following will make a 4-bit quantized Mistral 7B and by default
+For example, the following will make a 4-bit quantized Mistral 7B and by default
-store it in `mlx_model`
+store it in `mlx_model`:

 ```
 python convert.py --hf-path mistralai/Mistral-7B-v0.1 -q